 The exhaust system is just one of the areas of concern that firefighters deal with every day.
 They have to ensure that decontamination equipment is available and properly functioning.
 Medication on the trucks and EMS vehicles must be inspected and kept up to date.
 Cots in sleep quarters have to be replaced and up to code.

-The Poughkeepsie Fire Department is struggling to keep up with the demands of its growing population and excel at serving its jurisdiction, all due to lack of proper funding.
+The Fairview Fire District is struggling to keep up with the demands of its growing population and excel at serving its jurisdiction, all due to lack of proper funding.